This Month in Rust OSDev: March 2022

 crate.
 It focuses on being a very simple-to-use general purpose allocator that "just works" for various workloads

-context.
+in no_std context.
 A bitmap is used for bookkeeping of used blocks/chunks.
 This enables a simple algorithm that is easy

 to understand.
 The allocator uses a combination of the strategies "next fit" and "best fit".
 It is usable as #[global_allocator]